russellw/racket-format/README.md

 If no arguments are specified, it formats the code from standard input and writes the result to standard output.

 If files are given, it formats the files.
-If -i is specified together with files, the files are edited in place.
+If `-i` is specified together with files, the files are edited in place.
 Otherwise, the result is written to standard output.

 ```
 Usage: racket-format [options] files

 -h  Show help
+-V  Show version
 -i  Inplace edit
--v  Show version
 ```

-Setup:
+To build:

 ```
-raco pkg install memoize
+raco exe racket-format.rkt
 ```